csw/lc2k-scheme/README.md

 - Ruby (tested with 1.9.3)
 - LC2K assembler and simulator

+# LC2K in a nutshell

+The LC2K is a 32-bit word-addressed RISC machine with eight registers (0 through 7, and register 0 always holds 0), a 16-bit address space, and eight instructions.

+Instruction set:
+ - `add`: adds integers
+ - `nand`: bitwise NAND
+ - `lw`: load word, base+offset addressing
+ - `sw`: store word, base+offset addressing
+ - `beq`: branch if equal
+ - `jalr`: jump and link register
+ - `noop`: what it says on the tin
+ - `halt`: likewise

+## Lisp implementation considerations for the LC2K

+Having 16-bit address space with a 32-bit word size means there are plenty of extra bits for type tags on pointers, so I use a tagged-pointer representation.

+Lisp implementations usually use a few low bits as tag bits, and use right shifts to turn minimally-tagged integers into machine integers, but the lack of a shifter on the LC2K makes this impractical.
+Instead, the two high bits are `01` to indicate a tagged word (anything other than an integer).
+This lets us use native machine integers as Scheme integers; the tag bits can be masked off of pointers as necessary, in only a few instructions.

+See [types.rkt](types.rkt) for more details on the data representations.

 # Resources

 Having never written a compiler before, I found several resources